Dog and Cat Teeth Cleaning in

 • Extractions/oral surgery.
 If we detect abnormalities, we may need to perform oral surgery such as a biopsy of abnormal lesions or extraction of a tooth.
 We will fully discuss your pet’s options with you before we perform any procedure.

-While we are able to handle the majority of dental issues during a cleaning, in complex cases, your pet may need to be referred to a veterinary dental specialist.
+While we can handle the majority of dental issues during a cleaning, in complex cases, your pet may need to be referred to a veterinary dental specialist.